openshift/enhancements/enhancements/api-review/add-repositoryMirrors-spec.md

 #### Removing a deprecated feature

-- With `repositoryMirrors` getting in, the current `repositoryDigestMirrors` can be deprecated since its functionality will also be fully satisfied by `repositoryMirrors` and we don't have to keep duplicated APIs.
+- The `ImageContentSourcePolicy` CRD with `repositoryMirrors` will be added to operator.openshift.io/v1.
+With `repositoryMirrors` getting in, the`repositoryDigestMirrors` will be removed and replaced by `repositoryMirrors`, since its functionality can be fully satisfied by `repositoryMirrors` and we don't have to keep duplicated APIs.
-- In operator.openshift.io/v1alpha1, gently announce to the users the `repositoryDigestMirrors` will be deprecated.
-In operator.openshift.io/v1alpha2, the implementation of `repositoryDigestMirrors` will be removed and replaced by `repositoryMirrors`.
+- In operator.openshift.io/v1alpha1, the `ImageContentSourcePolicy` will be kept it as it is.
+- The MCO will support both versions of `ImageContentSourcePolicy`.
+The support will need to be add to MCO for accepting request of v1 and v1alpha1, and handles the requests depending on different versions.

 ### Upgrade / Downgrade Strategy